 Kamee is a supreme hyphenate who arrives in the world today as an interdisciplinary writer-artist-producer-performer-organizer and a non-binary, queer-feminist caregiver.
 They grew up in an immigrant suburb of Toronto and was born into an Armenian family displaced from the SWANA region.
 Kamee’s work is steeped with relational and generative practices oriented towards ancestral reclamation, visionary fiction, and diasporic futurism.
-They hold a BFA/BA in film and political science (Concordia University), an MA in expressive art therapy (European Graduate Institute), and soon to be MA/PhD in community, liberation, indigenous and eco psychologies (Pacifica Graduate Institute).
-Their work is steeped with relational, generative, visionary and liberatory practices oriented towards ancestral reclamation, diasporic futurism, and radical imaginaries.
-They have published both literary and academic work and has organized and presented art, films, staged performances and workshops internationally.
+They hold a BFA/BA in film and political science (Concordia University), an MA in expressive art therapy (European Graduate Institute), and a PhD (ABD) in community, liberation, indigenous and eco psychologies (Pacifica Graduate Institute).
+Their work is steeped with relational, generative, visionary and liberatory practices oriented towards ancestral reclamation and diasporic futurism.
+Kamee has published both literary and academic work and has organized and presented art, films, staged performances and workshops internationally.
 Recent projects worth mention are Ensouled, Hok Danil, Transmission, and Dear Armen.
-They currently work both freelance and collaboratively with various collectives and ad-hoc groups, and they are the arts & creative expression lead at an international feminist organization called AWID.
+They currently work both freelance and collaboratively with various collectives and ad-hoc groups, and they are the arts & creative expression tactic lead at a global feminist movement-support organization called AWID.

 I ACKNOWLEDGE THAT I PROFIT OFF STOLEN HURON-WENDAT, HAUDENOSAUNEE, AND ANISHINABEWAKI ᐊᓂᔑᓈᐯᐗᑭ TERRITORY, LIVING ADJACENT TO THE KANIEN’KEHA:KA COMMUNITY OF TYENDINAGA.
 I AM A VISITOR HERE.